B.A., Political Science, Iowa State University

 M.A., Political Science, University of Connecticut

 Ph.D., Curriculum Theory and Research, University of Wisconsin-Madison

 Recent Courses Taught

 BIS 232: Introduction to Data Visualization

 BIS 443: Education Policy and the American Economy

 I am currently involved in a variety of projects examining different aspects of education policy and reform movements across the K-16 system.
 One of those studies involves using statewide longitudinal data to estimate the impacts of Indiana’s school choice policies (charter schools, virtual schools, vouchers, magnets) on outcomes including school discipline, high school graduation, and college enrollment.
-This project is a collaboration with colleagues from University of Kentucky and University of Notre Dame and is funded by the U.S. Department of Education’s Institute of Education Sciences (Award # R305A190340).
+This project is a collaboration with colleagues from University of Kentucky and University of Notre Dame and has been funded by the U.S. Department of Education’s Institute of Education Sciences (Award # R305A190340).